Fragmentation process, pruning poset for rooted forests, and M\"obius inversion: Introduction

 \section{Introduction}

 Consider a linear arrangement of $n$ discrete objects captured in the set $L=\{1,\ldots,n\}$.
 We like to think of $L$ as a chain, and the elements of $L$ as \textit{links} of the chain, in the sense of the connecting components of a real-world chain.
 If links are removed, the remaining set of links splits into contiguous fragments.
-We will investigate the probability distribution of a Markov chain $(\F{t}{})^{}_{t\geqslant 0}$ on the set of subsets of $L$, where $\F{t}{}$ is the set of links removed until time $t$.
+We will investigate the probability distribution of a Markov chain $(\F{t}{})^{}_{t\in \NN}$, $\NN:=\{0,1,2,\ldots\}$, on the set of subsets of $L$, where $\F{t}{}$ is the set of links removed until time $t$.
 The details of the process will be described below; let us only note here that $\F{0}{}=\varnothing$ and that, at every point in time, \textit{at most} one link is removed from \emph{every} fragment with a given probability or rate.
-Time is either discrete ($t\in \NN:=\{0,1,2,\ldots\}$) or continuous ($t\in \mathbb R_{\geqslant 0}$).
-We speak of $(\F{t}{})^{}_{t\geqslant 0}$ as the \emph{fragmentation process}.
+We focus on the discrete version of the process and briefly mention simplifications arising for the continuous-time analogue in Section~\ref{sec:tree_prob_cont}.
+We speak of $(\F{t}{})^{}_{t\in \NN}$ as the \emph{fragmentation process}.

+The fragmentation process and its probability distribution originate from the context of population genetics, or more precisely from the evolution of a sufficiently large population under recombination. \emph{Recombination} occurs during sexual reproduction and refers to the reshuffling of the genetic material of two parents into a `mixed'-type offspring individual, see Figure~\ref{fig:reco_and_ancestry} (left).
+As illustrated in Figure~\ref{fig:reco_and_ancestry} (right), in the backward perspective, each crossover causes a split of the genetic material into two contiguous fragments; one part is inherited from the mother, one from the father.
+If we identity the splitting events with the removal of links and assume that there is at most one splitting per pair of gene sequences (which is mostly true even for fairly large genomic regions \cite{Hillers}), the fragmentation process describes how the genetic material of a single individual is distributed across its ancestors.
+For more on this, see \cite{BaakeBaake2, BaakeWangenheim, Bennett, Dawson, EsserProbstBaake,Geiringer, Jennings,Martinez,Robbins,WangenheimBaakeBaake}.